Astrophysical Parameter Inference on Accreting White Dwarf Binaries using Gravitational Waves: Gravitational Waveform

 For the results shown in Sec.~\ref{param estimation}, the orbit was always wide enough for a disk to form, allowing us to neglect the torque term.
 This is because the lingering hydrogen envelopes in our models of donor WDs cause $r_{\rm d}$ (and therefore $r_{\rm{min}}$) to be relatively large, i.e., larger than $r_{\rm a}$.
+Nevertheless, at each step of our calculations, we determine whether $r_{\rm{min}}$ is larger or smaller than $r_{\rm a}$, and implement the appropriate equations for direct impact or disk-fed accretion correspondingly.

-Kepler’s third law is used to relate $f$, $M$, $r_{\rm d}$ , and $ r_{\rm L} $:
+Kepler’s third law is used to relate $f$, $M$, $r_{\rm d}$, and $ r_{\rm L} $:

+where we have also used the fact that the GW frequency is twice the orbital frequency ($f=2f_{\rm{orb}}$).
 We find that in the degenerate regime, $f$ calculated according to Eq.~\eqref{fnew} depends almost entirely on $m_{\rm d}$, varying very little with different $m_{\rm a}$.
 This result agrees well with the findings of~\cite{Breivik:2017jip} in their analysis of DWDs with degenerate donors (see App.~\ref{fgw-md}).

-Combining Eqs.~\eqref{dot a}, ~\eqref{ang_mom}, ~\eqref{gr}, ~\eqref{acc}, and ~\eqref{fnew}, we now have a full expression for $\dot f$:
+Combining Eqs.~\eqref{dot a}, ~\eqref{ang_mom}, ~\eqref{ang_mom_cons}, ~\eqref{gr}, ~\eqref{acc}, and ~\eqref{fnew}, we now have a full expression for $\dot f$: